bec-archer/SR80-Manuals/user-manual.md

 - A row of customer name chips appears below the Customer field (e.g., "Rick M. | Joe S. | + New") — these are people who've checked in under that company before.
 Tap a name to auto-fill their info instantly.
 Tap "+ New" to enter a new person.
 - If the company is **tax exempt**, you'll see a green indicator: "Tax exempt (via ABC Construction)" below the customer section.
 The tax status comes from the company automatically.

+**Customer fills in the company automatically:** If you select a customer who's already linked to a company (or create a new customer with a company name), the Company field on the main form will auto-fill.
+You don't need to type it twice — the app connects the dots for you.

 **Walk-ins:** If the customer is an individual (not from a company), just skip the Company field entirely.
 It's optional — leaving it blank works exactly like before.

 **Company-only jobs:** If you know the company but don't have an individual contact name, that's fine — just fill in the Company field and skip the Customer field.
 The work order will be linked to the company without requiring a customer contact.
 You can always add a customer later by editing the job.